niiccoo2/NDX/README.md

 Density Calc: Enter the mass and Volume and the density will be calculated!

+All short .py files have been put into part1.py all new short files (Less than 100 lines) will be put into part2.py

 If anyone wants to help write the readme any help will be appreciated!

 By: Nico and Xavier